 Heavy equipment financing bad credit: does it exist?
-Absolutely, and here are the best equipment lenders for good & bad credit.
+Absolutely, and here are the best bad credit equipment financing options for your unique situation.
 Most companies, at some point or another, need equipment to start their business or want to upgrade their equipment in order to keep producing the quality of product or services that will keep them in business (or grow!).

 In that situation, equipment financing is often the only option available.

 Most people balk at the idea of financing and when the economy is in less than perfect condition, it can be a step that entails a great deal of worry.

 This article is put in place to help with some of the unknown and misunderstood factors that can surround heavy equipment financing for bad credit.

 You may find that equipment leasing is a better option than purchasing, depending on what you personal circumstances are, and we will take a look at everything surrounding the both options to help you make a better informed decision.

 Table of Contents

 - Installment financing

 - Leasing vs. loans

 Bad Credit Equipment Financing 101: What am I getting into?